Frequently asked questions about Form CT-300

 Note that the above available amount is not sufficient to satisfy the 40% MFI requirement for tax year 2017, which is $1.2 million and is based on the second preceding year’s tax (2015), so Corporation A must supplement the application of the $400,000 overpayment with an additional $800,000 payment.

-If completing Form CT-5 to request an extension of time to file your 2016 franchise tax return, you do NOT take into account any amount of estimated 2016 overpayment you previously used to satisfy the 2017 MFI on Form CT-300.
-You will account for this amount when you file your 2016 return.
+If completing Form CT-5 or Form CT-5.3 to request an extension of time to file your franchise tax return, you do not take into account any amount of anticipated overpayment you previously used to satisfy the next year’s MFI on Form CT-300.
+You will account for this amount when you file your return.

-To determine the amount of CT overpayment, or balance due, you will report on the return due one month after Form CT-300, you must take into account the portion of such estimated overpayment that was used to satisfy the MFI requirement on Form CT- 300, line 5.
-You must either:
+To determine the amount of overpayment, or balance due, you will report on the return due one month after Form CT-300, you must take into account the portion of such anticipated overpayment that was used to satisfy the MFI requirement on Form CT- 300, line 5.
+Beginning with TY 2017 forms, new lines were added to the main forms that will help you compute this adjustment.

 Second preceding tax year